 Biomedical Technology Development and Dissemination,

-National and Regional Resources, and technology development grants, as well as grants that support the development of imaging probes, imaging techniques, and bioanalytical technologies.
+technology development grants, as well as grants that support the development of imaging probes, imaging techniques, and bioanalytical technologies.
 She is also the NIGMS scientific contact for the NIH Office of Research Infrastructure Programs

 S10 Instrumentation Program.